ParkfieldCommerce/product-bundler-lite-sls/README.md

 * In the Shopify backend, click **Apps**
 * You will see a link that says **Manage private apps**, click that
-* On the top right corner, click button **Create a new pricate app**
+* On the top right corner, click button **Create a new private app**
 * Give this app Read and Write access to Orders, Inventory, and Products.
 If there's anything else that you may need, feel free to give yourself access to that too.

 #### Step 3 - Copy environment variables

-Rename the `.env.example` to `.env` and paste the API key, Password, and store name in the appropriate variable.
+Rename the `.env.example` to `.env` and paste the API key, Password, and store name next to the appropriate variable.

 **Important:** While setting up travis, add the environment variables in the settings.